achuchulev/packer-aws_nginx/README.md

-# Example of new AMI creation on AWS with Packer that have nginx built-in.
+# Create AMI on AWS with Packer that have nginx built-in.
 A kitchen-ec2 test is included

 ### Prerequisits